Twometer/cutedoc/README.md

 ## MkDocs theme

 This project started as a theme for MkDocs, but I've since made it into its own static site generator.
 However, the MkDocs theme is still maintained under the [mkdocs branch](https://github.com/Twometer/cutedoc/tree/mkdocs).
-It's the same theme as the default branch for the new generator.
+It's the same theme as the default theme for the new generator.

 ## License